15 Best Waterfalls in Ohio

 - 12. Sheepskin Hollow Falls

 1. Cedar Falls

-The dynamics of Cedar Falls depends on how much rain comes during the spring and summer.
+The dynamics of Cedar Falls depend on how much rain comes during the spring and summer.
 Oftentimes in the spring, the waterfall has rushing water that ends in an ocean-like crash into the pool below.
-By summer, the falls is not rushing as much and sometimes it can dry up completely if there is little rainfall.
+By summer, the waterfall is not rushing as much, and sometimes it can dry up completely if there is little rainfall.

 The best time of year to experience Cedar Falls is during the spring, when there is the emergence of tiny wildflowers on the forest floor and cooler temperatures for your hike.
 Another great time to visit is during the fall, when the vibrant colors on the trees make this a popular place for an autumn hike.

 Address: Hocking Hills State Park, 19852 State Route 664 S, Logan, Ohio

 Accommodation: Where to Stay near Hocking Hills State Park

 2. Amphitheater Falls

 The one promise that comes with a place like John Bryan State Park and the protected wildlife area of Clifton Gorge State Nature Preserve is the immersion into Mother Nature's untouched display of water.